Skip to main content

 3. Fighting or threatening to do physical harm to others is not allowed.

-4. Do not wear low-cut tops, tops that have a bare midriff, "short" shorts or skirts, tank tops, halters, other shirts/ blouses that expose the shoulder, or or other items of clothing inappropriate to middle school.
+4. Do not wear low-cut tops, tops that have a bare midriff, shorts or skirts above mid-thigh, tank tops with straps less than 3" wide, or other items of clothing inappropriate to middle school, as determined by a school official.

 5. Do not wear or display gang-related clothing or symbols.

-6. Do not leave school grounds without permission.
+6. Do not leave school grounds once dropped off or before

 7. Do not wear attire that: promotes or advertises alcohol, drugs, or tobacco; has demeaning language (e,g., language about race or sexual orientation), promotes violence, or that is disruptive to the educational process.